Sihanaka dialect

 Sihanaka is a dialect of Malagasy spoken by Sihanaka people in the region of Lake Alaotra.

 Classification

-Sihanaka is an austronesian language part of Central-Eastern Malagasic and part of the Plateau branch of Malagasy language alongside with Merina, Antefasy,Antemoro, Tanala and Betsileo.
+Sihanaka is an austronesian language part of Central-Eastern Malagasic and part of the Plateau branch of Malagasy language along with Merina, Antefasy, Antemoro, Tanala and Betsileo.

 Characteristics

 The Sihanaka dialect is considered an older form of Merina, retaining broader and more provincial features.
 While largely intelligible with Merina, it preserves vocabulary now obsolete in Imerina, such as mivony ("to hide") and manjary ("beautiful" or "proper").

 Demonstrative prefixes like tak- and ak- are still used in Sihanaka, as in other dialects of the Northern Malagasy group (e.g., Tsimihety, Northern Betsimisaraka), as well as in Southern Betsimisaraka.
 In contrast, Merina has lost these prefixes.

 Sihanaka also shares the word agnambo for "up / above" with Tsimihety, Northern Betsimisaraka, and Southern Betsimisaraka, while Merina uses ambony.